Study Abroad Suspended

 NMU Students will use a face covering while in all indoor spaces (other than their own private residence):

-- General: A face covering is required when in a public indoor space, including without limitation classrooms, study spaces, hallways, the library, etc. unless an exception applies (See EO 2020-147).
-Wearing a face covering is recommended but not required in outdoor spaces, unless social distancing requirements (at least 6 feet) cannot be consistently maintained in which case a face covering is required.
+- General: A face covering is required when in a public indoor space, regardless of vaccination status, including without limitation classrooms, study spaces, hallways, the library, etc. unless an exception applies (See EO 2020-147).
+Wearing a face covering is recommended but not required in outdoor spaces where social distancing requirements (at least 6 feet) cannot be consistently maintained.
 NMU will provide two cloth face masks to each student and students are allowed to wear their own as well.
 Ensure the mask covers both the nose and mouth.
 For more information about face masks, including how to wear and care for one, visit the CDC website.

 - Residence Halls: While in the residence halls, you may only remove the face covering in your own personal room/apartment/suite.
 Keep the face mask on in all common areas of the residence halls, including hallways, TV rooms, study rooms, etc. You are welcome to keep the mask on while in your suite and we recommend that you wear it if people from other residence halls visit your private residence.

-- Dining: In Michigan, you may remove your face covering after you are seated in a dining facility, but not while you walk through the dining space or choose food from a buffet.
+- Dining: You may remove your face covering after you are seated in a dining facility, but not while you walk through the dining space or choose food from a buffet.
 You cannot enter a dining facility without wearing a face covering.
 Keep your face covering on while you wait to pick up carry-out food as well.

 - Other exceptions: Exceptions to wearing a facial covering have been identified for specific classroom settings.
 These can be initiated by the classroom instructor but only after receiving approval from the curriculum’s Dean.
 For example, the mask may be removed while playing certain types of musical instruments.